-Warm welcome for early arrivals
+Warm Welcome Week, for early arrivals

 Some of you might be planning to arrive in the Netherlands a little earlier than the start of the semester and the introduction activities organised by the programmes you will join.
 Feel free to join any of these activities upon arrival.
 There will be a sign up list at the Innovation Playground (located in the Atrium of the THUAS building in The Hague).
 All activities are free of charge, you just need to sign up, show up and enjoy!
-Follow this link to view the programme.

 Information session on arrival formalities